StudyHallChelseaPhillips/StudyHallChelseaPhillips/README.md

 - I’m currently learning Python.
 - I've been learning linux for about ten months now.
-- My main objective is to get into space security.
+- My main objective is to get into space-security or cybersecurity.
 Right now i am studying to pass the comptia a+ exam.